Characteristic function-based tests for spatial randomness: modnew Distribution of the modnew CF test modnew statistic modnew

-Under the null hypothesis that the samples $\{\bm{x}_1, \ldots, \bm{x}_n\}$ are independent and all follow the uniform distribution in $\mathcal{A}$, it is relatively easy to obtain the first two moments of the test statistic. \begin{proposition} If the CF associated with the chosen weight function $w(\bm{t})$ is $\xi(\bm{x})$, the mean and variance of the test statistic $\Delta$ under null hypothesis are
+Under the null hypothesis that the samples $\{\bm{x}_1, \ldots, \bm{x}_n\}$ are independent and all follow the uniform distribution in $\mathcal{A}$, it is relatively easy to obtain the mean and variance of the test statistic. \begin{proposition} If the CF associated with the chosen weight function $w(\bm{t})$ is $\xi(\bm{x})$, the mean and variance of the test statistic $\Delta$ under the null hypothesis are

 \end{proposition} A proof is given in the Appendix.